 Selected exhibitions of this work:

 2019 Down to Earth, Contemporary Arts Center, New Orleans, LA.
-Curator: Space-ship
+Curation: Space-ship

 2019 At the hands of persons unknown, Carroll Gallery, Tulane University (solo)